VISITOR CHARTER FOR CONTRACTORS USING OUR LOCAL SERVICES

-We are delighted to finally welcome you to Morvern and hope you have a wonderful holiday in this very special place.
-Our West Highland Peninsulas love to welcome visitors, but this year we must do so ‘at a safe distance’.
-Over the last few months the Morvern community has worked hard to keep everyone safe and you will understand our small remote and rural communities are very nervous of visitors this year.
+We are delighted to welcome you back to Morvern and hope you have a wonderful holiday in this very special place.
+Our West Highland Peninsulas love to welcome visitors, but at this time we must continue to do so ‘at a safe distance’.
+Over the last year the Morvern community has worked hard to keep everyone safe and you will understand our small remote and rural communities remain slightly nervous of visitors this year.
 With over a third of our population aged 65 & over (which is double the Scottish average of population over pensionable age), or vulnerable to infection, we are especially aware of the risks to the community that visitors may bring.
 We hope everyone will play their part to protect one another and mitigate the risk of spreading the COVID 19 virus as visitors come to the area.

-You will notice around the villages, petrol pump, playground and shop there are sanister stations – please do use these and continue to follow strict hand hygiene wherever you are.
+You will notice around the villages, petrol pump, playground and shop there are sanitiser stations – please do use these and continue to follow strict hand hygiene wherever you are.
 We encourage you to take your own sanitiser on walks, for example, when opening farm gates or bothy doors in more remote areas.
-We have small bottles of sanitiser available should you need it – please ask your host.
 Our local providers of accommodation are following the COVID cleaning standards published by the Association of Scotland’s Self Caterers.
 We also ask you to contact your host before arrival to finalise arrangements for your visit.
-We encourage you to look at all the local information that is available on our community website .
-This also includes information from Morvern Medical Practice.

 We ask visitors to:

 - Self-declare you are free from COVID-19 symptoms 24 hours before arrival and have not been asked to self-isolate, (or cancel).